Contact Info

 SUB25-2 - Subdivision

-Shoshoni Plains Ph VI - Concept Plan - Revised submission
+Shoshoni Plains Ph VI - Preliminary Plat

+SUMMARY: Shoshoni Plains is a Master Planned Development, with an approved Master Plan.
 The proposed revised Master Plan has been updated to include the relocation of Phase VI, now planned north of LeGrande Pierre Ave., with subsequent phases completing the northern portion of the remaining master plan.
 Additional updates to the Master Plan for Shoshoni Plains include rearranging and resizing parcels and realigning roads and open space.
 The revised submittal shows Phase VI located on a 59.3 parcel, and proposes to accommodate 20 residential lots and the extension of Cahuilla Ave., Guardian Peaks Ln. and LeGrande Pierre Ave. for access.
 The submittal shows lots ranging from about .22 acres to 0.57 acres in size.
-The revised Phase VI submittal proposes 4.81 acres of park space, intended to be dedicated to the City, and 2.69-acres of open space along the western and southern borders.
+The revised Phase VI submittal proposes approximately 2.89 acres of park space, along the western and southern borders.
 The project area is zoned RC-0.5 Residential Cluster and is within the Natural Resource Overlay, specifically the Big Game Migration Corridor and Seasonal Range.

 BACKGROUND: The first phase of Shoshoni Plains and the original Master Plan were approved and platted in 2005.
 Since that time, Phases II, III, IV, IVA, and IVB, V have been platted.
 The Phase V Project Area was initially included within Phase IVB, however, in 2018-2021, Phase IVB was amended and that particular area was vacated, although the water systems had already been installed.
 During this time, the Master Plan has guided the development of the Shoshoni Plains Subdivision.
 The Master Plan shows total of 382 lots to be platted.
 So far, within Phases I through V, 188 lots have been platted.